MicrosoftDocs/powerapps-docs/articles/guided-learning/learning-powerapps-parts.md

-<properties
+---
-   pageTitle="Parts of PowerApps | Microsoft PowerApps"
+title: Parts of PowerApps | Microsoft Docs
-   description="See the different parts of PowerApps, and how they relate" services="" suite="powerapps" documentationCenter="na" authors="mgblythe" manager="anneta"
+description: See the different parts of PowerApps, and how they relate
-   editor=""
-   tags=""
-   featuredVideoId="r6mowYePq1Q"
-   courseDuration="6m"/>

-<tags
-   ms.service="powerapps"
-   ms.devlang="na"
-   ms.topic="get-started-article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="12/09/2016"
-   ms.author="mblythe"/>
+services: ''
+suite: powerapps
+documentationcenter: na
+author: mgblythe
+manager: anneta
+editor: ''
+tags: ''
+featuredvideoid: r6mowYePq1Q
+courseduration: 6m

+ms.service: powerapps
+ms.devlang: na
+ms.topic: get-started-article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 12/09/2016
+ms.author: mblythe

+---
 # The parts of PowerApps
 In the first Guided Learning topic you read about the main parts of PowerApps.
 Now we're going to provide a little more detail on each of the parts.
 PowerApps is a set of software services and apps that work together, and there are related technologies that help make this a powerful ecosystem.
 The PowerApps components are:

-- **web.powerapps.com** - manage and share the apps you build
+* **web.powerapps.com** - manage and share the apps you build
-- **PowerApps Studio** - build powerful apps with easy to use visual tools
+* **PowerApps Studio** - build powerful apps with easy to use visual tools
-- **PowerApps Mobile** - run apps on Windows, iOS, and Android devices
+* **PowerApps Mobile** - run apps on Windows, iOS, and Android devices
-- **PowerApps admin center** - administer PowerApps environments and other components
+* **PowerApps admin center** - administer PowerApps environments and other components

-We don't expect you to take a ton of time just to learn what PowerApps _is_, but we think it's helpful to flesh things out a bit more.
+We don't expect you to take a ton of time just to learn what PowerApps *is*, but we think it's helpful to flesh things out a bit more.

 ## web.powerapps.com
 If you build apps, this is where you spend most of your time.
 You learn from the **sample apps and templates** that are available here, and see all the apps you have created.
 You create apps in **PowerApps Studio for web** or **PowerApps Studio for Windows**, and share those apps with individuals and organizations.
 You manage data: **connections**, **gateways**, and **entities** (all of which we'll cover shortly.)
 And you see all the **flows** created in **flows.microsoft.com**, which you can integrate with your apps.